VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 Many implementations may want to first find out what manipulators are available.
 This can be done by simply sending this event which takes no arguments.
-A callback will return a list of the available manipulators (up to 50 of them).
+A callback will return a list of the available manipulators.

 **Event:** `get_manipulators`